patrickcurl/ngtool/README.md

 ```bash
 $ cd /usr/local/bin && sudo wget -O ng https://raw.githubusercontent.com/patrickcurl/ngTool/master/ng && sudo chmod +x /usr/local/bin/ng
 ```
+## CAVEAT ##
+.dev domains are blocked from browsers now, I highly recommend only using .test.
+On my system what I've done is enabled a global dns wildcard using dnsmasq, this makes it so all .test domains are local and need no editing.

 ## Config ##
 Open and edit the file as sudoer, change the owner, group, and restart variables as needed.